 Previous funding from an InnovationWorks/Department of Defense Technology Transfer Consortia award, and a Duquesne University Charles Henry Leach II grant.

 Laser-Induced Fluorescence for Quantitation of Cross-Linking in Bio-polymers

 This work uses fluorescent tags that bind to cross-links in bio-organic polymers.
 Michael Cascio (Duquesne Chemistry and Biochemistry) and I are building a system to put a microfluidics fluorescence cell in tandom with a mass spectrometer to allow quantitative measurements of cross-linking reaction efficiencies.

 Automated sampling system for river and lake water

-My group with Dr. Michael Van Stipdonk (Duquesne Chemistry) and David Fries (University of South Florida - St. Petersburg) are working on an automated sampling system to collect water samples in rivers and lakes.
+My group along with Michael Van Stipdonk (Duquesne Chemistry) and David Fries (University of South Florida - St. Petersburg) are working on an automated sampling system to collect water samples in rivers and lakes.
 The system collects samples for later mass spectrometry analysis and does realtime detection of radionuclides using a homemade gamma spectrometer.